 Check the other articles from this section

-- P3 & P4 Oral Component – Using the TREES approach
+- P4 English Oral model on Pet shop using the TREES approach

 - P4 Stimulus-Based Conversations Difficulties & Farmstay

 - P4 oral tips and oral model on the theme of festivals

 |Bukit Timah||MON||3 pm||5 pm|